Pattern formation by turbulent cascades

-in which $\eta$ is the familiar shear viscosity, $\eta_\odd$ is a particular combination of odd viscosities (see Methods Eq.~\ref{odd_ns_full}), and $\vec{e}_z$ is the unit vector along $z$.
-We have defined an effective pressure $\tilde{P} = P + \eta_\odd\omega_z$ where $\vec{\omega} = \nabla \times \vec{v}$ is the vorticity.
-This modification of the pressure is unimportant because we consider an incompressible fluid with periodic boundary conditions.
-The odd viscosity term $\eta_\odd \vec{e}_z \times \Delta \vec{v}$ is very similar to the Coriolis force.
-Both are non-dissipative and anisotropic, in this case with axes along the $z$-direction.
-The main difference is the additional Laplacian, which ensures that its action vanishes at large length scales (small wavenumber).
-In wavenumber space, the odd viscosity term in Eq.~\eqref{odd_ns_simplified} reads $-\eta_\odd k^2 \vec{e}_z \times \vec{v}(\vec{k})$ and can be thought of as a wavenumber-dependent rotation ($\vec{k}$ is the wavevector and $k = \lVert \vec{k} \rVert$).
+with the incompressibility condition $\vec{\nabla}\cdot \vec{v} = 0$.
+Here, $D_t = \partial_t + \vec{v}\cdot\vec{\nabla}$ is the convective derivative and $\vec{f}$ is an external forcing representing energy injection, $P$ is the pressure, $\nu=\eta/\rho$ is the familiar shear viscosity, $\nu_\odd = \eta_\odd/\rho$ is a particular combination of odd viscosities (see SI for the general case), and $\vec{e}_z$ is the unit vector along $z$ (the direction set by the magnetic field or rotation axis).
+Equation~\eqref{odd_ns_simplified} can be seen as a non-linear diffusion equation for momentum with an anti-symmetric cross-diffusion coefficient $\nu_\odd$.
+The resulting odd viscosity term $\nu_\odd \vec{e}_z \times \Delta \vec{v}$ (or $-\nu_\odd k^2 \vec{e}_z \times \vec{v}(\vec{k})$ in wavenumber space) is very similar to the Coriolis force.
+Both are non-dissipative and anisotropic, see Methods.
+The additional Laplacian ensures that the action of $\nu_\odd$ vanishes for small wavenumbers, as needed to arrest the turbulent cascade at intermediate scales.

-\textbf{Two-dimensionalization: Taylor-Proudman argument.} The two-dimensionalization of turbulence in fluids under rotation can be qualitatively understood from the so-called Taylor-Proudman argument \cite{Taylor1923,Proudman1916}.
-When both inertial and viscous forces can be neglected with respect to the Coriolis force in a stationary flow, the pressure force balances the Coriolis force ($2 \rho \Omega \vec{e}_z \times \vec{v} = \nabla P$).
-Taking the curl of the Navier-Stokes equation and using incompressibility then gives $\partial_z \vec{v} = 0$, heralding the two-dimensionalization of the flow, as the velocity no longer depends on $z$.
-This is known as the Taylor-Proudman theorem \cite{Taylor1923,Proudman1916} (see e.g. \cite[\S~9.2.2]{Davidson2015} for a pedagogical discussion).
-Although in a turbulent flow, the inertial term is not negligible, vertical variations of the turbulent flow field are still largely suppressed under strong rotation, resulting in a quasi-2D state, see Fig.~\ref{figure_two_dimensionalization}a-c.

-We now extend this argument to the case of odd fluids (Fig.~\ref{figure_two_dimensionalization}e-g) in which the Coriolis force is replaced with odd viscosity.
-Under the same assumptions as before, we find $\eta_\odd \vec{e}_z \times \Delta \vec{v} = \vec{\nabla}P$.
-Taking the curl of this equation and using incompressibility, we get (see Methods)

-Compared to the traditional Taylor-Proudman theorem, Eq.~\eqref{tpres} has an extra Laplacian: it shows that the variations of $\Delta \vec{v}$ are suppressed in the $z$ direction.
-Similar to rotating turbulence, this suggests two-dimensionalization of the flow, but in a way that is enforced more strongly on small scales, owing to the Laplacian.
-Similar variations of the Taylor-Proudman theorem \eqref{tpres} hold for all odd viscosities compatible with cylindrical symmetry; we provide a derivation in the Methods.
-Based on this modified theorem, we can expect fluids with strong odd viscosity to exhibit features similar to quickly rotating fluids such as the equivalent of Taylor columns and quasi-two-dimensionalization \cite{Davidson2015}.

-A qualitative comparison between turbulence under strong rotation and turbulence under strong odd viscosity provided in Fig.~\ref{figure_two_dimensionalization} (resulting from our direct numerical simulations of the Navier-Stokes equations, see Methods for details) confirms these expectations.